Home adaptations for people with disabilities

 • ground-floor toilets

-It may be more appropriate for you to move to a more suitable property.
-We may assist with moving costs and you might also receive financial incentives to downsize.
+It might be more appropriate for you to move to a more suitable property.
+We might help with moving costs and you might also receive financial incentives to downsize.

 If we cannot adapt your property to meet your disability needs or you would like to move to a more suitable property, you can apply via Home-Link.
 If you have any queries please contact your housing officer or the adaptations officer.